Not sure where to buy houseplants from? Or even the best place to start your search? Well you've come to the right place.

 These tend to be shops which focus almost exclusively on plants and quite often are in an area with lots of passing trade.

-Their reputation is paramount to their survival and the owners have to pay heavy rents for such popular locations.
-With this in mind you may pay a little more than in other places, but because the expertise on hand will be exceptional they're definitely a strong contender for one of the best places to buy healthy houseplants.
+With this in mind you may pay a little more than in other places, but because the expertise on hand should be exceptional they're definitely a strong contender for one of the best places to buy healthy houseplants.

 The designs of the stores are often gorgeous and demonstrate that the owners have a real passion for plants and know their stuff.
-They often have a strong social media presence and could offer discounts or competitions.

 An good high street store will stock a variety of well treated seasonal houseplants at inexpensive prices.
 However in our experience, in most department stores the plants are not the main focus of the shop, i.e. it might specialise in clothing or food and the plants are just an after thought or "add on" at the tills.